Wesxdz/kahlo-yawn/_posts/tofu.md

 ### **Transmission Control Protocol Baby Maker Blindfold**

 Our first observer-participant-consumer item is a black charmeuse silk blindfold with three sequential custom evocative neo-romantic emoji patches.
-Designed to evoke emotions of overwhelming transcendental love from the void for a companion during intimate play.
-Server and client share ackowledgement.
+Designed to arouse emotions of overwhelming transcendental love from the void between server and client for encrypted acknowledgements of petabyte scale data transmissions.

 ![sleep(10)](/assets/blog/tofu/sleep10.png)